Building a serverless application with Go, Google Cloud Run and Firebase

 Sounds pretty cheap?

-What is even better, in the free plan, you can store up to 1 GiB of data with 20k document writes per day.
+Even better, in the free plan, you can store up to 1 GiB of data with 20k document writes per day.

 Firestore Console